shigashiyama/seikanlp/README.md

       $ python src/seika_parser.py --task/-t tdep [--options]

-### Semantic attribute annotation

-- Token attribute annotation by rule-based model
-    - Given a sequence of tokens (sentence), the model assigns a token-level label (attribute)
-      to each token by outputting a most frequent occurred label of each token.

-      $ python src/seika_attribute_annotator.py [--options]

-Descriptions of options are shown by executing src/seikanlp.py with --help/-h option.

 ### Training word embedding model

 This toolkit includes a script to train word embedding model using gensim Word2Vec API.